AlonBS/Ray_Tracer/README.md

 				quite good, and this achieves much nicer results.
 			c) You can't bind a texture that was declared as an "envMap" and vice versa.
-You could declare both with the same path, and use them multiple times, but you must use multiple declerations. unbindEnvMaps - unbind the last bound envMaps.
+You could declare both with the same path, and use them multiple times, but you must use multiple declerations.
+			d) The refraction index that is specified here is deliberatly different from the one that could be specified for the whole model
+				(using keyword "refractionIndex" - see materials).
+			e) Currently (and probably always), I see no reason to add blur to these mappings.
+If one want to achieve this, he can simply ray trace the "normal" way.
+	unbindEnvMaps - unbind the last bound envMaps.
 Any model created from this point on, will not have environment mapping